High-Quality Entity Segmentation and Grounding: Experiments

 We quantitatively evaluate GELLA on three tasks: panoptic segmentation, referring expression segmentation, and panoptic narrative grounding.
 We first present experimental results for referring expression segmentation and panoptic narrative grounding to show the effectiveness of our method.
 Then, we mainly ablate our colormap design without a language branch on panoptic segmentation.
 Finally, we provide qualitative visualization results of our GELLA framework.

 We initialize the language branch of our framework with the fully fine-tuned LLaVA-v1.5~\cite{liu2023improvedllava} pre-trained model, coupled with a CLIP~\cite{radford2021learning} vision encoder.
 The CLIP component specifically utilizes the ViT-Large-336 architecture as its backbone.
-Additionally, our image encoder and mask decoder design is based on the Mask2Former~\cite{cheng2022masked} model, which incorporates a Swin-Tiny~\cite{liu2021swin} architecture for the backbone of the image encoder.
+Additionally, we adopt MobileNetV2~\cite{sandler2019mobilenetv2} as the backbone of our mask encoder, following the design of image encoder in Mask2Former.

-For the data part, we choose the Panoptic Narrative Grounding (PNG) dataset~\cite{gonzalez2021panoptic} as the foundational data for our experiments.
-To ensure fair comparisons across the three tasks, we train our model using images from the respective training sets of each task, totaling 10,813 images.
+We choose the Panoptic Narrative Grounding (PNG) dataset~\cite{gonzalez2021panoptic} as the foundational data for our experiments.
+To ensure fair comparison across the three tasks, we train our model using images from the respective training sets of each task, totaling 10,813 images.
 In addition to the PNG dataset for training the segmentation branch, we use GPT-4~\cite{openai2023gpt4} to generate two descriptive captions for each image in the EntitySeg training dataset~\cite{qi2023high}, which contains approximately 31,000 images.
 Unlike the COCO dataset~\cite{lin2014microsoft}, EntitySeg encompasses various image domains, including indoor and outdoor environments, street scenes, cartoons, and aerial imagery.

 A crucial data augmentation protocol applied across all experiments involves resizing input images to the target output dimensions.
-The same shortest and longest sizes constrain the output dimensions, and we pad the resized image to a square with zero values.
+The same shorter and longer sizes constrain the output dimensions, and we pad the resized image to a square with zero values.
 This method aligns with the image dimensions used during the pretraining phase of the CLIP vision encoder, typically 224 or 336 pixels.
-To preserve entity integrity, we have opted against employing cropping techniques that risk truncating entities.
+To preserve entity integrity, we opt against employing cropping techniques that risk truncating entities.